Search by jurisdiction: county

 If any declaration date has a write-over and is not rewritten nearby, leave that date field blank.
 If any declaration date is fixed by the circulator but lacks the circulator's initials for the change, leave that field blank as well.

 For each form, you might prompted to enter the initiative ID.
 Ignore most of the formal initiative ID that includes the year proposed and revision number, and only enter the unique number as shown in the image below.
 For example, for initiative 23-0021A1, enter 21.
 For 25-0008A1, enter 08.
 You will likely need to resize the Scan window to see the top of the form where the initiative ID is printed.
+If the top of the form is cropped, you can also find the initiative ID in parentheses at the end of the petition summary.

 Several counties use a catch-all house number such as 99900 or 99999.
 Catch-all house numbers match whatever house number is written on the petition.